Grilled Halibut

 How to Grill Halibut

-In addition to tasting great, it couldn’t be easier to make this grilled halibut.
+It couldn’t be easier to make this grilled halibut.
 Even if you don’t cook fish often, you will have no problem making this delicious grilled halibut.

-1. Prep Work: Preheat the grill to medium heat and clean it if necessary.
+Preheat the grill to medium heat and clean it if necessary.
 Lightly coat a paper towel in oil and, using a pair of tongs, oil the grill grate so the fish doesn’t stick.

-2. Make the Compound Butter: Combine all ingredients for the miso butter in a large bowl, whisking to combine everything thoroughly.
+Combine all ingredients for the miso butter in a large bowl, whisking to combine everything thoroughly.

-3. Coat Halibut in Butter: Place fish fillets in a shallow bowl and cover them in the compound butter.
+Place fish fillets in a shallow bowl and cover them in the compound butter.
 Flip the fillets over so that each side is fully covered in butter.
 Season both sides with salt and pepper.

-4. Grill the Halibut: Grill the fish for 5 minutes, then flip and grill for another 5 minutes.
+Grill the fish for 5 minutes, then flip and grill for another 5 minutes.

-5. Serve: Remove cooked halibut from the grill and serve with fresh lemon wedges.
+Remove cooked halibut from the grill and serve with fresh lemon wedges.

 Ingredients